Elvis10ten/FlutterCryptocurrencyListApp/README.md

 # crypto_list

-A new Flutter application.
+A Flutter application.

 ## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+For help getting started with Flutter, view the online [documentation](https://flutter.io/).